MaorAssayag/SPL-System-Programming-course-projects/README.md

 #  ThreadPool- Universty registration system

 * The goal of following assignment is to practice concurrent programming on Java 8 environment.
-This assign- ment requires a good understanding of Java Threads, Java Synchronization, Lambdas, and Callbacks. in addition this assigenment cover the following topics/tools : Json read&parse, Maven build,Concurrent DataBases, Junit test.
+This assignment requires a good understanding of Java Threads, Java Synchronization, Lambdas, and Callbacks. in addition this assigenment cover the following topics/tools : Json read&parse, Maven build,Concurrent DataBases, Junit test.